 You think that human anatomy is totally fascinating, and probably watch an embarrassing amount of surgical videos on Youtube.
 This line of work revolves around the inner-workings of the human body, so your enthusiasm will be put to great use whenever you’re in the operating room.

 Are you the type of person who requires a tidy home and office space?
 Few things are more important than keeping a sterile working environment.

-Your medical team will rely on you, the endoscopy tech, to provide this sort of attention of detail to tools and surfaces before, during, and after procedures.
+Your medical team will rely on you, the endoscopy tech, to provide this sort of attention to detail to tools and surfaces before, during, and after procedures.

 6) ...and Organization Is Second Nature

 Another important characteristics of a great endoscopy tech is their attention to detail.
 Patient intake forms must be recorded correctly, and procedural equipment must always be kept clean and ready to go whenever it’s needed.

 7) Know Exactly What You’re Wearing Every Day